spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/07-Week_Project-1/README.md

 ## Overview

-In this week, students will begin work on their first Project of the Boot Camp, an API-powered web application that pulls data from multiple sources in a creative way.
+In this unit, students will begin work on their first Project of the Boot Camp, an API-powered web application that pulls data from multiple sources in a creative way.

   * Refer to the [Class Content Unit Overview](../../../01-Class-Content/07-Project-1/README.md) for detailed information on key topics, learning objectives and homework.